We've independently reviewed this article to make sure it's as accurate as we can make it.

 What is high velocity air conditioning, and should you consider it as one of your options?

 High velocity air conditioners function much like more traditional HVAC systems.
-Depending on where you live, you would have a heat pump or compressor located outside that creates and sends either hot or cold air into the house through ducts.
-It’s then vented into individual rooms.
+Depending on where you live, you would have a heat pump or compressor located outside that circulates refrigerant to the indoor coil of the high-velocity system.
+A special blower then distributes the cool air through small ducts that feed the space.

 How High Velocity Air Conditioning Works

 High velocity ductwork is something much different.
-It’smade from round, flexible mini ducts that feed to vents that are less than half the size of traditional, rectangular floor or ceiling vents.
+It’s made from flexible mini ducts that feed to vents that are less than half the size of traditional, rectangular floor or ceiling vents.

-That means the typical household could be losing nearly a third of their conditioned air, whether warm or cold.
+That means the typical household could be losing nearly a third of its conditioned air, whether warm or cold.

-Based on this alone, high velocity air conditioners are already more efficient than their counterparts.
+Based on this alone, high velocity air conditioners are more efficient than their counterparts.
+They have duct fittings that are virtually leak free.
+(Note that the unit itself isn’t more efficient, just the duct system).

 Can High Velocity AC Be Used in Any Type of Home?